Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 Conclusion

 A lymphatic drainage massage machine decision splits into three clear paths.
-Pressotherapy-only works for studios serving athletes, body contouring clients, and edema management; in this configuration the lymphatic drainage machine functions as primary body contouring equipment.
-Chair-only works for stress-relief-focused spas, hotel wellness, and executive lounges.
-Both make sense for diverse-clientele wellness centers and recovery-plus-relaxation hybrid models where 30-40% per-visit revenue uplift justifies the dual wellness studio equipment investment.
+Pressotherapy-only (third-party purchase; Vacuactivus does not manufacture pressotherapy) works for studios serving athletes, body contouring clients, and edema management.
+Chair-only (Vacuactivus De-Stress Lounge or equivalent commercial line) works for stress-relief-focused spas, hotel wellness, and executive lounges.
+Both make sense for diverse-clientele wellness centers and recovery-plus-relaxation hybrid models where 30-40% per-visit revenue uplift justifies the dual investment.
 The right answer depends on client mix, not equipment marketing.